hannybear88/Third-Party-APIs-Challenge-Work-Day-Scheduler/README.md

 ## Project Description

 For this assignment we had to create a work day scheduler.
 We had to make sure that there are timeblocks for the day and that the time, day, and date shows at the top.
 We had to make sure that the time blocks show the past, present, and future.
 The past shows as gray, present as red, and future shows as green.
-When the user clicks on the time slot it wold turn white then they would write their schedule for the timeslot(s).
+When the user clicks on the time slot it would turn white then they would write their schedule for the timeslot(s).
 When they click out of it it would go back to gray then the user would have to save.
 When the user clicks refresh then their schedule for the timeslot(s) would persist.
 They can also click on clear day to completely clear out their schedule for the day.
 I had also added extra hours to the day just in case the user has meetings and other work related schedules before 9AM.
 I had also added a delete button to make it easier for the user just in case they had accidentally added the schedule for the wrong time or if there was a cancellation or change in time for the original schedule time.
 My live page can be seen in the <a href="#Table of Contents">Table of Contents</a> section.JS Code was created by me.
 The HTML and CSS codes were all already provided by UCSD Coding Bootcamp.
 They had already added a media query to make it user friendly for those who choose to use the "replace with correct deployed application" on either a mobile and/or tablet.
 You can <a href=hhttps://github.com/hannybear88/Third-Party-APIs-Challenge-Work-Day-Scheduler/>Click here</a> to see my code for this project.

 ## Table of Contents
 <nav>
     <ol>
-        <li><a href="#Installation">How to Use this Project</a></li>
+        <li><a href="#Installation">Installation</a></li>
+        <li><a href="User Story">User Story</a></li>
-         <li><a href="#How to Use this Project">How to Use this Project</a></li>
+         <li><a href="#How to Use this Projec and Acceptance Criteria">How to Use this Project and Acceptance Criteria</a></li>
-          <li><a href="#Features">How to Use this Project</a></li>
+         <li><a href="Demo">Demo</a></li>
+          <li><a href="#Features">Features</a></li>
         <li><a href="#Support">Support</a></li>
         <li><a href="#Credits">Credits</a></li>
         <li><a href="#Contributors">Contributors</a></li>